Skip to Content

 What we used

-• Baking Sheet – These are my favorite baking sheets.
-I’ve got 4 of them so I can always get my baking done in a jiffy!
+• Baking Sheet – I’ve got 4 of them so I can always get my baking done in a jiffy!

 • Pastry Brush – This pastry brush is perfect for applying an egg wash or brushing on melted butter.

-• Mixing bowls – I think I use these bowls every day.
+• Mixing bowls – We use mixing bowls every day.
 If not for mixing, for storing leftovers in the refrigerator.

 Table view of baked meat-filled buns in a stack of six.